 You have heard the story “I almost killed my dog with fish oil” and want to know more.
 If not, you can find it here or read below for a summary.
-After hours of research it was determined that Omega-3 causes a Vitamin E defieiency which can easily be counteracted with a supplement.
-The benefits of omega-3 outweigh the risk especially when there is a way to counteract its effects.
+Sometimes excess Omega-3s can causes a Vitamin E deficiency.
+However, this can easily be counteracted with a supplement.
+The benefits of omega-3 outweigh the risk, especially when there is a way to counteract its effects.
+S

 Cautionary Tale Of Neo, The 3-Year-Old Mastiff

 Neo, a 3-year-old Mastiff, started showing lameness in his back legs.
 The owner went to many vets.
 All the vets confirmed that his dog should be on a fish oil supplement.
 They stated that fish oil supplements had joint-related benefits.
 The vets did tests, including X-rays and ultrasounds, which ruled out bone and tumor causes.
 They concluded the issue was soft tissue related.
 The vets recommended glucosamine and diagnosed Neo with arthritis.
 The illness progressed, and the dog could no longer use its back legs.
 The vets prescribed heavy painkillers to alleviate the pain.
 They informed Neo’s parents that there was nothing else they could do.
 The owner rejected the notion that his three-year-old dog had arthritis.
 So he turned to the internet and found that fish oil might be the cause.
 So he removed it from Neo’s diet and saw a considerable improvement.
 The dog could walk again.
 The owner found that fish oil created a Vitamin E deficiency.